by Christine Egbert

 How It All Started

 Orthodox Rabbi Simcha Pearlmutter spent three years of his life in Miami, FL, trying to defeat the name of Yeshua.
 But in the end, that name defeated him.
-“But I shouldn’t use the word defeat,” Rabbi Simcha Pearlmutter said, in an interview he gave back in the early 1990s, “because it was really a victory.
+“But I shouldn’t use the word defeat,” Rabbi Pearlmutter said, “because it was really a victory.
 But the victory I set out to achieve turns out to not be the victory I won.
 In the end, after studying all the prophecies fulfilled in Yeshua, I discovered that the orthodox Jewish world, especially the ultra orthodox Jewish world, the rabbinical world, knows the secret of Yeshua.
 They know Him!
 They know His Name.
 They know He is the Messiah.
 They know He is the only bridge between the Jewish nation and God, and that since the temple no longer stands and the presence of God no longer inhabits that holy house, and because that holy house–the 3rd house–is not yet standing, every Jew who keeps the commandments knows we must look to the Messiah.”

-According to Rabbi Pearlmutter, by 70 CE there were already between 75,000 and 125,00 Jewish believers in Jerusalem alone.
-These figures, he says, have been verified by the first century historian, Flavius Josephus, as well as the modern day historian at Hebrew University, Professor David Flusser, (who was born in 1917, and passed away in 2,000.)
+According to Rabbi Pearlmutter, by 70 CE there were already between 75,000 and 125,000 Jewish believers in Jerusalem alone.
+These figures, he says, have been verified by the first century historian Flavius Josephus, as well as the modern day historian at Hebrew University, Professor David Flusser, (who was born in 1917, and passed away in 2,000).

 First century Rabbis, according to Rabbi Pearlmutter, wrote the name of Yeshua, his atoning acts, and acts of healing, into both the Orthodox Jewish Daily Prayer Book and the Prayer Book for Rosh Hashanah.